Virgilio N. Cordero Jr.

-Brigadier General Virgilio Norberto Cordero Jr. (June 6, 1893- June 9, 1980) was a Puerto Rican soldier who served in the United States Army.
+Brigadier General Virgilio Norberto Cordero Jr. (June 6, 1893 – June 9, 1980) was a Puerto Rican soldier who served in the United States Army.
 Cordero authored two books about his experiences as a prisoner of war, and his participation in the Bataan Death March of World War II.

 Early years

 Cordero was born in San Juan, the capital city of Puerto Rico when the island was still a Spanish colony.
 There he received his primary and secondary education.
-He moved to the United States and earned a bachelor's degree in engineering from Penn State University in 1917.
-That year he also graduated from the ROTC (Reserve Officers' Training Corps) program of that educational institution.
+He moved to the United States and earned a bachelor's degree in engineering from Penn State College of Engineering in 1917.
+That year he also graduated from the Army ROTC (Reserve Officers' Training Corps) program of that educational institution.
 He then entered the officers candidate school in Madison Barracks, New York and graduated with the rank of second lieutenant.

 Military career

 Cordero enlisted in the United States Army after graduating from PSU.
 He served in World War I and by 1922, according to the Official Army register, he held the rank of captain of infantry.

 On December 8, 1941, when Japanese planes attacked the U.S. military installations in the Philippines, Cordero, who by then held the rank of colonel, was the Battalion Commander of the 31st Infantry Regiment.
 The 31st Infantry covered the withdrawal of American and Philippine forces to the Bataan Peninsula and fought for four months, despite the fact that no help could come in from the outside after much of the United States Pacific Fleet was destroyed at Pearl Harbor and mid-ocean bases at Guam and Wake Island were lost.

-Cordero was named Regimental Commander of the 52nd Infantry Regiment of the new Filipino Army, thus becoming the first Puerto Rican to command a Filipino Army regiment.
+Cordero was named Regimental Commander of the 52nd Infantry Regiment, 51st Infantry Division of the new Filipino Army, thus becoming the first Puerto Rican to command a Filipino Army regiment.
+He commanded 72nd Infantry Regiment (PA) on the last days of Battle of Bataan.
 The Bataan Defense Force surrendered on April 9, 1942, and Cordero and his men underwent torture and humiliation during the Bataan Death March and nearly four years of captivity.
 Cordero was one of nearly 1,600 members of the 31st Infantry who were taken as prisoners.
 Half of these men perished while prisoners of the Japanese forces.
-Cordero along with other senior US military officers were liberated in the Mukden POW Camp after the unconditional surrender of Japan in September 2, 1945.
+Cordero along with other senior US military officers were liberated in the Mukden POW Camp after the unconditional surrender of Japan on September 2, 1945.

 From July 1946 to November 1947, he served in the US military base in Caserta, Italy before returning to the United States.
 While in Italy, he was awarded a Silver Star Medal and the Legion of Merit for his actions in Bataan.

+In 2020 Virgilio N. Cordero was Posthumously inducted to the Puerto Rico Veterans Hall of Fame.